This comes when we deepen our self-awareness.

 Two of the four recommended ways of achieving this are exercise and spending time in nature.
 We obtain maximum benefit when we combine the two.

 Doctors in the UK and USA are increasingly writing prescriptions for outdoor activity.

-The UK also has several outdoor exercise programmes, including Boot Camps and Green Gyms (which include activities such as planting trees).
+The UK has several outdoor exercise programmes, including Boot Camps and Green Gyms (which include activities such as planting trees).
 You can read about the top ten, here.
-And in the USA there are at least 50 such programs.
+In the USA there are at least 50 such programs.
 The Appalachian Mountain Club is also working with MassGeneral Hospital to prescribe regular outdoor physical activity for children.

 In Australia people are exploring the health and medical benefits of their national parks.
-And the Japanese government is recommending forest bathing.
+And the Japanese government recommends forest bathing.